-You can tell yourself that money isn’t everything, but in business, your profit is the bottom line (pun intended).
+You can tell yourself that money isn’t everything, but in business, profits matter.
 Most of you know that you must spend money to make money, but I’m pretty sure that none of you just want to throw dollars down a hole.
 Pay-Per-Click (PPC) can seem like a hole if you don’t understand how it works.
-However, when used properly, AdWords can generate a lot of traffic and secure you some very good leads.
-All business should use a 3-strand integrated approach to web marketing which includes offline promotion, search engine optimization (SEO), and PPC.
+However, when used properly, Google Ads can generate a lot of traffic and secure you some very good leads.
+All businesses should use a 3-strand integrated approach to web marketing which includes offline promotion, search engine optimization (SEO), and PPC.
 In this article, we are going to look specifically at PPC and how to collect leads using Google AdWords.

 PPC 101 – Understanding Google AdWords